Applies to: Clarett Thunderbolt Range

 Thunderbolt 4 host computers

-Unfortunately, we've found that the Thunderbolt 4 implementation on a number of systems is problematic when Thunderbolt 1 or 2 devices (like the Clarett Thunderbolt range) are connected, often leading to crashes ("blue screens").
-These crashes are nothing to do with Focusrite's devices or drivers and instead relate to a low level interaction problem with the host Thunderbolt controller.
+On these systems, when Thunderbolt 1 or 2 devices (like the Clarett Thunderbolt range) are connected, it can often lead to crashes (“blue screens”).
+These crashes have nothing to do with Focusrite's devices or drivers and instead relate to a low-level interaction problem with the host Thunderbolt controller.

 More information can be found in this article.